samuelwbaird/hair/README.md

 	open http://localhost:8000/example/

+## Special property handling

+During instantiation or update of DOM elements, recognised property names are given special treatment when applied to the element.

+ * __id, this property sets a reference to the element on the context object, eg. __id = "textbox" => sets a reference to this element at context.textbox
+ * class, this property when given a name, or an array of names, will update the classList of the element to match
+ * style, when an object value is applied to this property, the values of that object will be merged into the element style object, rather than replacing it

+setPropertyHandler can be used to provide your own property handlers globally for your project.

 ## Status

 Done

- * Determining the basic approach, include the interface for creating elements and context object related to DOM instantian
+ * Determining the basic approach, include the interface for creating elements and context object related to DOM instantiation
  * First pass basic recursive render
  * A centrally managed frame timer to request delayed frame updates in a consolidated manner
  * A globally available signal to trigger re-render on updates to model/state object